darkturo/darkturo/README.md

 This was my screen saver back in 1999 when I installed my first GNU/Linux distro.
 Seeing it always inspired me during those sleepless nights when I worked on my assignments, studied, learned Linux, and worked on my coding projects...

-The other day, however, I learned the design behind this iconic image was taken from a Japanese sushi book!
+The other day, however, I learned that the design behind this iconic image was taken from a Japanese sushi book!
 How crazy is that? hahaha

-If I had known back then, maybe I would be a sushi chef nowadays ;-)
+If I had known back then, maybe I would be a sushi chef nowadays.

+Never say never...

 <div>
 <img src="https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white" height="17"/>